XpiritBV/ContainerWorkshop-Docs/Lab11-Istio.md

 kubectl get pods -n istio-system
 ```

-The output should be similar to this:
+The output should be similar to the output below.
+Depending on the type of install, there could be more Pods, e.g. the 'istio-init-crd' Pods:

 ```
 NAME                                      READY   STATUS      RESTARTS   AGE